OutsideIT/FireMotD/readme.md

 ```bash
 sudo make install
 ```
+With this you can probably run FireMotD from anywhere in your system.
+If not, you need to add /usr/local/bin to your $PATH variable.

-To install bash_completion (with TAB):
+To install bash_completion:
 ```bash
 sudo make bash_completion
 ```
+With this you can use TAB to autocomplete parameters and options.
+Does not require the sudo make install above (system install), but requires the `bash-completion` package to be installed and working.

 ### Crontab example

-This is an example on how to update the System Update Info daily.
+This is an example on how to record the system update package count daily.
-This will update the /var/tmp/updatecount.txt file for later access.
+This will update the file /var/tmp/updatecount.txt for later access.
 Root privilege is required for this operation.

 To edit root's crontab:
 ```bash